 The party is on today!
-Guests will receive day passes to the Island House, world famous gay men’s resort, for their famous clothing-optional Bone Island Bare it All Weekend Pool Party and festivities.
+For our male guests, you will receive day passes to the Island House, world famous gay men’s resort, for their famous clothing-optional Bone Island Bare it All Weekend Pool Party and festivities.
 Lunch is on your own today; many will choose to dine in at Island House’s full-service restaurant and bar.
 After the party, take a short disco nap or just rinse and repeat before heading over to the HE Travel House Party.